jkonno/AOG_full_CAN_Teensy_40/README.md

 2. WAS via J1939, this is configured for Danfoss DST X510 sensor, but the code is easy to adapt to any sensor utilizing the J1939 protocol.
 Note, that the steering angle calculation needs to happen inside the WAS function, as the WAS is not queried, but there's a new WAS message every 100 ms or so in the bus, so the WAS reading is event driven.

-3. Steering disengage is via a hydraulic pressure sensor.
-This is configured for Sensortechnik Wiedeman STW M01 J1939 sensor, but the code can be adapted to other pressure sensors, or to utilize a cut-off from a SASAIID or a similar sensor.
-Sensor cut-off pressure is set as normal via AOG.
+3. Steering disengage is via a hydraulic pressure sensor or SASAIID steering angle sensor.
+This is configured for Sensortechnik Wiedeman STW M01 J1939 sensor and the sensor cut-off pressure is set as normal via AOG.
+SASAIID steering angle limits are hard coded, 5 dRPM for steering wheel movement and 10 degree steering wheel angle offset.

 4. Steering control is via Blinkmarine J1939 keypad, with button led colors going to keypad direction and steering on/off commands coming back from the keypad.